 Visualization alone is useful for diagnostic purposes, but quantitative results are even more valuable.
 By inserting Virtual Metrology steps in the process sequence, engineers can perform quantitative analyses like they do in the fab.
 SEMulator3D metrology steps can even extract parameters that cannot be easily measured in the fab, such as cross-section area or 3D contact area.

 Continuing the FinFET FEOL example, results from a virtual experiment (Figure 2) show that differences of 2nm in fin erosion act to nearly double the SiGe cross-section area, which could have a critical performance impact.
-Virtual fabrication results like these can be used to improve the experiments run in silicon learning cycles, and investigate sensitivities beyond those typically explored due to constraints on development resources.
+Virtual fabrication results like these can be used to improve the experiments executed during silicon learning cycles, and investigate sensitivities beyond those typically explored due to constraints on development resources.
 Equally important, development resources can be proactively focused on a technology’s most critical unit processes to ensure manufacturing readiness.

 Cross-wafer uniformity is a key metric in the fab and the net result of numerous unit process interactions.
 SEMulator3D Expeditor can be used to perform virtual experiments to characterize cross-wafer uniformity.
 Consider, for instance, a hypothetical BEOL process module for the M1-V1-M2 via chain.
 Expeditor can run a full-factorial experiment that covers the eleven most significant unit process variables in a few hours on a notebook PC.
 A metrology step extracts M2 Cu cross-section area, something that would require labor-intensive failure analysis in the fab.
 Quantitative results from this experiment are shown in Figure 3 using an industry-standard, 49-point wafer map.